ICP-Y2/workshop-week-2-thapapavan579-hash/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of the Parallel Battery Combination simulation.
-Ans: we observed that when four 1.5V of battery is connected in Breadboard Small in parallel connection, the multimeter showed overall volatage of 1.50 V.
+Ans: We observed that when four 1.5V of battery is connected in Breadboard Small in parallel connection, the multimeter showed overall volatage of 1.50 V.
 Here, when the batteries are connected in parallel, the overall voltage across the circuit is the sum of the voltage of the batteries.